 - Help amputee patients attain a greater level of functional independence

 A poorly designed workspace can cause and aggravate chronic pain.
-Our team can provide recommendations for an ergonomic, physically appropriate work environment.
-Using adaptive equipment in the office, home, car and elsewhere can make a huge difference when it comes to pain relief.
+Your physiatrist can provide recommendations for an ergonomic office or at-home work environment.